The spiritual power of the full moon, studies of the Full Moon And

 Spiritual Power Of The Full Moon

-Ok ladies – and those men whose feminine side is affected by the full moon – next time you find yourself unable to sleep, or feeling over passionate, irrational, emotional, and tears for what will seem later, no apparent reason – here’s a little something to shed some light on why….
+Ok ladies – and those men whose feminine side is affected by the full moon first find yourself a piece of moonstone – next time you find yourself unable to sleep, or feeling over passionate, irrational, emotional, and tears for what will seem later, no apparent reason – here’s a little something to shed some light on why….

 Some people say the full moon brings out the worst in us if we have suppressed violence and anger or unfinished business.
 I say it is an opportunity to go in and sort out our stuff.